IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/@Model/fromFile.md

 ### Loading a model file

-The `Model.fromFile` constructor can be used to read in a [model file](irislang/Contents) named `fileName`, and create a model object `m` based on the model file.
-You can then work with the model object in your own m-files, using using the standard Matlab and IrisT functions.

-If `fileName` is an array of more than one file names then all files are combined together in order of appearance.
+The `Model.fromFile` constructor can be used to read in a [model source file](../slang/index.md) named `fileNames`, and create a model object `m` based on these.
+If `fileNames` is an array of more than one file names then all these files get combined together in order of appearance.

 ## Examples